-The government of Alberta has publicly acknowledged that the province's new policy objective - to completely phase out coal-based electrical generation capacity by 2030 - will have a negative economic impact on certain stakeholders that made investments in its integrated coal electricity sector under previous policy regimes.
-It elected to provide transition payments to impacted electrical generation stations as a means of compensation for resulting stranded investments and to ensure continuing investor confidence in the province.
-After attempting unsuccessfully to seek positive engagement with the Alberta government respecting payments to the Corporation as a result of its stranded investments, Altius announced in November 2018 the filing of a Statement of Claim against the governments of Alberta and Canada.
-The suit claims \$190 million in damages while describing actions that Altius believes were tantamount to expropriation of its royalty interest in the integrated Genesee Mine and power plant in Alberta.
-More particularly, the suit claims an unlawful taking of its property and undue interference with its economic interests.
-On January 5, 2021 the Corporation announced by press release that a hearing took place before a Master of the Court in December 2020 and that on January 4, 2021 the Master granted the application to dismiss the Statement of Claim on a summary basis and without a trial.
-Altius believes that this decision is in error and incorrectly applies the law on taking and constructive expropriation.
-Altius appealed the decision of the Master, and the governments of Canada and Alberta have responded in briefs that are included on the Altius website at www.altiusminerals.com along with the history of the main publicly filed documents since inception of the claim.
-A court hearing on the appeal was held November 30 - December 1, 2021.
-A decision would normally be expected within six months, but COVID-19 disruptions and backlog have impacted timelines.
-New docu
+In 2015 the Government of Alberta introduced its Climate Leadership Plan, which in particular changed its policies regarding coal-fired electrical power generation.
+At the time it publicly acknowledged that the objective of the Plan, to completely phase out coal-based electrical generation capacity by 2030, would have a negative economic impact on stakeholders that had made investments in its integrated coal electricity sector under previous policy regimes.
+Alberta elected to provide transition payments to impacted electrical generation stations as a means of compensation for resulting stranded investments and to ensure continuing investor confidence in the province.
+After attempting unsuccessfully to seek positive engagement with the Alberta government respecting payments to the Corporation as a result of its stranded investments, in November 2018 Altius commenced action against Alberta and against Canada, which had similarly taken action to phase out coal-fired electrical generation across Canada, by filing a Statement of Claim in the Court of Queen's Bench of Alberta.
+The suit claimed \$190 million in damages while describing actions that Altius believes were tantamount to expropriation of its royalty interest in the integrated Genesee Mine and power plant in Alberta.
+The suit also claimed an unlawful taking of its property and undue interference with its economic interests.
+Proceedings continued as set forth in the documents that are posted to the Altius website and on January 4, 2021, by a Decision of a Master of the Court of Queen's Bench, the applications of Alberta and Canada to dismiss the Altius Statement of Claim on a summary basis and without a trial was granted.
+Altius believed that this decision was in error and incorrectly applied the law on taking and constructive expropriation and appealed the decision of the Master to the Court of Queen's Bench of Alberta, which on April 8, 2022 dismissed the Appeal.
+Altius has further appealed this decision to the Court of Appeal of Alberta, which appeal was temporarily held in abeyance pending the outcome of a Supreme Court of Canada case on an unrelated constructive taking matter, which was subsequently announced on October 21, 2022.
+Altius issued a press release October 24, 2022 on the implications of that case.
+The parties (Altius, Alberta and Canada) have since submitted their factums on the appeal and a hearing date before the Court of Appeal of November 9, 2023 has now been set.

-Coal Royalty Agreements
+Coal Royalty Agreement